 High-risk product category

 Some products (gift cards, expensive electronics, etc.) have higher fraud risk.
-The merchant can flag categories and require extra review for them.
+The merchant picks the categories to flag from a dropdown — no typing — and the order is held for review when one is in the cart.

 Example: Agent tries to buy 10 gift cards → blocked (flagged category).